uxlfoundation/oneAPI-spec/README.rst

 Editing Tools
 -------------

-For simple edits to individual files, you can use the github web interface.
+For simple edits to individual files, you can use the GitHub web interface.

 **Emacs** has a built-in ReST mode.
 It does some syntax highlighting and